-A ladder stabilizer is often called a stand-off and is an accessory with wide arms of light weight tubing and non-skid rubber pads that grips a house wall or roof.
+A ladder stabilizer is often called a stand-off and is an accessory with wide arms of light weight tubing and non-skid rubber pads that grip a house wall or roof.
 The wide arms help in the stability of the ladder making the work experience much safer while working up high.
 Stabilizers mount on all types of extension ladders, allowing them to straddle wide windows or stand off farther from a house to reach hard to get to areas, while providing a steady workstation.

-Although an extension ladder is the best way for working high, they may sit in such a way that may limit your ability to properly and safely tackle these tricky tasks:
+Without a doubt an extension ladder is the best way for working high, they may sit in such a way that may limit your ability to properly and safely tackle these tricky tasks:

-While a ladder is an essential tool on the job site, proper safe work practices must be followed to avoid injury or possibly death.
+Clearly, while a ladder is an essential tool on the job site, proper safe work practices must be followed to avoid injury or possibly death.
 According to statistics, thousands of people are treated because of the failure to follow basic safe ladder work practices.
 Additionally, statistics say over 300 people die each year from improper ladder usage.